postsharp/Metalama.Documentation/content/conceptual/deployment/register-license.md

 ## Registering a license key using an environment variable or MSBuild

 The license key can be stored as the value of the `MetalamaLicense` MSBuild property.
-This allows for:
+This allows for the following:

 - Configuring the license as a value of the `MetalamaLicense` environment variable.
 - Configuring the license in the source code repository using [Directory.Build.props](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-your-build?view=vs-2022#directorybuildprops-and-directorybuildtargets) file.